aws-samples/sample-aws-modernization-with-superblocks/content/4_ModuleFour_Backend/04_PlotlyAPIs.md

 ## Next Steps

-Now that your dashboard is working, let's integrate with AWS Bedrock.
+Now that your dashboard is working, let's integrate with Amazon Bedrock.